yuta2k/docker-softether-vpn-client/README.md

 ## About

-This image provides a [SoftEther VPN client](https://www.softether.org/) meant to be run within an existing stack and provide access to a remove SoftEther VPN server.
+This image provides a [SoftEther VPN client](https://www.softether.org/) meant to be run within an existing stack and provide access to a remote SoftEther VPN server.
 It currently supports connecting to a pre-defined location with user/password credentials and auto-connect to that site on startup.

 ## Run